Command Line Tools

 Clients

 Clients should be configured to connect with the discovery server instead of using mDNS to locate sources.
-When there is a discovery server, the SDK will use both mDNS and the discovery server for finding and receiving so as to locate sources on the local network that are not on machines configured to use discovery.
+When there is a discovery server, the SDK will use both mDNS and the discovery server for finding and receiving to locate sources on the local network that are not on machines configured to use discovery.

-For senders, if a discovery service is specified, mDNS will not be used; these sources will only be visible to other finders and receivers that are configured to use the discovery server.
+For senders, if a discovery service is specified, that mDNS will not be used; these sources will only be visible to other finders and receivers that are configured to use the discovery server.

 Configuration

-It is possible to run the Discovery server with a command line option that specifies which NIC it is operating from with:
+It is possible to run the Discovery server with a command line option that specifies which NIC is operating from with:

 DiscoveryServer.exe -bind 192.168.1.100